maguianca/Attention/README.md

 Visualizations are saved as PNG files for further analysis.

 ## Example Output
 When running the program, if the input is :
-**The cat sat on the [MASK] and looked around., the output might include predictions like:**
+**The cat sat on the [MASK] and looked around.**, the output might include predictions like:

         The cat sat on the mat and looked around.
         The cat sat on the rug and looked around.